daimessdn/blender_3d/README.md

 ## language(s) feature
 - Node.js (as a main server)
+- netlify-lambda and serverless-http (as tools to export projects to Netlify)
 - Three.js (a 3D library, CDN is used rather than local library)

 ## about the author (or the coder)